Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 It was a clear demonstration of what is possible when we live with our eyes and ears open to possibility.
 And the song would become a fan favorite on Meet Me at the Edge of the World.
 Listen to the lyrics, and you can see how they’ve taken Pete Horner’s filmmaking epiphany and invited all of us to share in it.
 It’s a song about how even the most incidental sounds of our lives can become a vital part of the “music” of our lives.

-The edge is always right there — in art, in nature, in relationship — waiting for us to make new discoveries, capture it in new expressions, revealing the connectedness of all things and all people, and making all things new.
+These edges, these threshholds of revelation, they are always right there — in art, in nature, in relationship — waiting for us to make new discoveries, capture them in new expressions, and reveal the connectedness of all things and all people.
+In this, we can make all things new.

 Similarly, we have learned to pay attention to seemingly incidental light.
 In the morning, as we linger on our pillows in half-sleep, we watch rays of morning sunlight glance off passing car windows in rush-hour on the four-lane avenue outside, shine through a fence-line bramble, and splash intricate designs across our bedroom wall, a dazzling calligraphy, as if across a movie screen.
 It’s our favorite time of light.